Chapter 38

 So, I did the first thing that came to mind.
 I slapped my palm into the pool of blood and drew the tattered scraps of my thoughts together into a single cohesive desire.
 I pressed the needed runes and sigils into my mind and drew deep from my Mystwell.
 There was a part of me that knew that what I was about to do was insane.
 The drinking unicorn piss to gain powers kind of crazy.
 But that was a very distant part of me.

-I used four Vells to draw on Mind Myst to clear my mind and speed up cognition.
-Time slowed to a crawl and my head began to tingle, but the effects would only last for a few moments.
-Normally, four Vells would be enough for a tier-two mental enhancement and get it to last for a solid minute, but I tweaked the use for a tier-three mental enhancement for only a few moments.
+I drew six Vells of Distortion Myst, one Vell of Voltreonic Current Myst, and three Vells of Morphic Myst to alter my mind, clearing it and speeding up my cognition.
+Time slowed to a crawl, and my head began to tingle, but the effects would only last for a few moments.
+Normally, four Vells of Resonance Myst would be enough for a tier-two mental enhancement and get it to last for a solid minute, but my method was not the standard method, and I tweaked the use for a tier-three mental enhancement for only a few moments.

 The rising of the shadow of the blade came to a stop.
 I didn’t have to look to know the blade was at its zenith.
 I needed to hurry.
 I put two Vells of Water Myst to work, shifting the pool of blood.
 While the motion of the fluid looked slow to me, I was pushing it at a rapid rate that I could only pray would get where I needed it in time.
-I drew three Vells of Fire Myst and crossed it with two Vells of Dark Myst and two Vells of Eldritch Myst.
+I drew three Vells of Umbra Myst, two Vells of Distortion Myst, four Vells of Evlusion Kinetic Myst, and one Vell Morphic.
 As I finished the formula that I threw together on the fly, I tried to keep track of the downward arc of the blade aimed for my neck.
-I felt the Mind Myst slipping just as I triggered my spell.
+I felt the mental enhancement slipping just as I triggered my spell.

 Once my vision cleared, I hauled myself to my feet with an immense force of will.
 I hobbled my way over to the limp forms of the three dirtbags.
 Mallrimor was face down on the floor.
 I let out a high-pitched wheeze of pain as I tenderly knelt down to pluck a feather from his wing.
 My face contorted in pain as I pulled myself back up.
 Before I turned away, I spat a glob of bloody mucus onto the pigeon-winged ass, landing on his bare cheek.
 Even the act of spitting was excruciating.
 I limped my way to the elevator with a hand gingerly pressed against my weeping side that throbbed, the cracked ribs below the surface radiating a searing ache.
 I cursed under my breath the entire trip to the elevator and the entire ride down, too.